politico/typesafe-vuex/README.md

 A simple way to get static typing, static code analysis and intellisense with Vuex library - maintained fork of [`vuex-typescript`](https://github.com/istrib/vuex-typescript)

-`vuex-typescript` is a great project by [@istrib](https://github.com/istrib), that seems to be unmaintained as of 11/13/2017.
+The above is a great project by [@istrib](https://github.com/istrib), that seems to be unmaintained as of 11/13/2017 ([last commit](https://github.com/istrib/vuex-typescript/commit/105d21977d0f870910d86f7706c06ee8bd3bded9)).
 This project is intended to provide a maintained version, addressing some issues that have arisen since then.

 ![](doc/Intellisense.png)